enkidevs/curriculum/sql/dql/what-is-sql/1-3-how-to-use-sql.md

 - Oracle
 - Microsoft SQL

-Each of these extensions can include additional functionality,
+Each of these extensions can include additional functionality, but any code written with the ANSI Standard in mind should also work.

+[2:Playgrounds]
+We will provide you with URLs throughout the content, so that you can test the code yourself, or even experiment.
+We will also teach you how to connect to different databases, so that you can also use this knowledge at work.